The island has a booming tourism industry, thanks to its natural charm, yet it remains a paradise for relaxation and adventure.

 After a morning with the whale sharks, make the 10-minute drive to Tumalog falls.
 These falls are amongst the most revered on the island, for their gorgeous turquoise water and idyllic surroundings.

 The mossy rock formations and gentle misty streams create an ethereal atmosphere that’s well worth experiencing.
-The drive to Cebu City from Oslob will take around 3 ½ hours, so be sure to leave plenty of time to get back if you’re flying on day 5.

 If you choose to not go to Oslob, you should still aim to get an early start in order to make the 3-4 hour journey back to Cebu City from Moalboal.